zeyadharoun/srt-digital-twin/README.md

 ## Project Dependencies

-The project relias on a set of dependencies for the obtention of geolocation data, public transport lines and routes with their respective driving duration.
-In the following subsections, an explanation on the tool and use of the dependency is given.
+The project relias on a set of dependencies for the obtention of geolocation data, public transport lines and routes with driving duration.

 ### Geolocation Data